-1 (a) solicit; 2 (b) negotiate; 3 (c) sell or effectuate a contract of insurance; or 4 (d) transact matters subsequent to effectuation of the contract of insurance and arising out of it.
-5 (13) (1 "Unauthorized insurer" is an insurer not authorized by a certificate of authority issued 6 by the commiss sioner to transact insurance in this state."
-7 8 Sectio n 23.
-Section 35-20-209, MCA, is amended to read: 9 "35-20 -209.
-Duties of secretary record of interments.
-The secretary shall perform all the duties 10 of a secretary of a corporation and shall, in addition, keep a record of interments in which the secretary shall 11 enter as correc tly and carefully as may be the name, age, sex, as defined in 1-1-201 [section 1], place of birth 12 and cause of d eath with date of burial of every person interred in the cemetery.
-The secretary shall procure 13 these facts from n friends or relatives of the deceased or the undertaker that gives the order for interment at that 14 time or, if the d eceased is a pauper, a stranger, or criminal, from the coroner, physician, or other public officer 15 directing the bu rial of the deceased."
-16 17 Sectio n 24.
-Section 39-2-912, MCA, is amended to read: 18 "39-2-9 112.
+1 (a) solicit;

+- 2 (b) negotiate; - 3 (c) sell or effectuate a contract of insurance; or - 4 (d) transact matters subsequent to effectuation of the contract of insurance and arising out of it.

+(13)(14)"Unauthorized insurer" is an insurer not authorized by a certificate of authority issued by the commissioner to transact insurance in this state."

+"35-20-209.
+Duties of secretary -- record of interments.
+The secretary shall perform all the duties of a secretary of a corporation and shall, in addition, keep a record of interments in which the secretary shall enter as correctly and carefully as may be the name, age, sex, as defined in 1-1-201 [section 1], place of birth, and cause of death with date of burial of every person interred in the cemetery.
+The secretary shall procure these facts from friends or relatives of the deceased or the undertaker that gives the order for interment at that time or, if the deceased is a pauper, a stranger, or criminal, from the coroner, physician, or other public officer directing the burial of the deceased."

+- Section 24.
+Section 39-2-912, MCA, is amended to read: - 18 "39-2-912.
 Exemptions.
-(1) This part does not apply to a discharge: 19 (a) that is subject to any other state or federal statute that provides a procedure or remedy for 20 contesting the dispute.
-The statutes include those that prohibit discharge for filing complaints, charges, or 21 claims with adr ninistrative bodies or that prohibit unlawful discrimination based on race, national origin, sex, as 22 defined in 1-1-2 201 [section 1], age, disability, creed, religion, political belief, color, marital status, and other 23 similar grounds 24 (b) of an employee covered by a written collective bargaining agreement or a written contract of 25 employment fo r a specific term.

-contract of employment for one or more successive terms."

-period as provided for in 39-2-910 and may contain an automatic renewal clause that automatically renews the
+(1) This part does not apply to a discharge: - (a) that is subject to any other state or federal statute that provides a procedure or remedy for contesting the dispute.
+The statutes include those that prohibit discharge for filing complaints, charges, or claims with administrative bodies or that prohibit unlawful discrimination based on race, national origin, sex, as defined in 1-1-201 [section 1], age, disability, creed, religion, political belief, color, marital status, and other similar grounds. - (b) of an employee covered by a written collective bargaining agreement or a written contract of employment for a specific term. - (2) For the purposes of this section, a contract for a specific term may contain a probationary period as provided for in 39-2-910 and may contain an automatic renewal clause that automatically renews the contract of employment for one or more successive terms."